Learning to Efficiently Plan Robust Frictional Multi-Object Grasps: Decluttering with multi-object grasps

 \subsection{Decluttering}

-Alg.~\ref{alg:decluttering-algorithm} details the decluttering algorithm, which is similar to the picking algorithm in our previous work \cite{Agboh-ISRR-2022}.
-Given a current state $\vec{x}$, containing $N_{o}$ objects (line 2), the algorithm first uses the subroutine CreateObjGroups(.) (line 3) to create a set of distinct object groups.
+Alg.~\ref{alg:decluttering-algorithm} details the decluttering algorithm, which is similar to the picking algorithm in prior work \cite{Agboh-ISRR-2022}.
+We estimate the current state $\vec{x}$, containing $N_{o}$ objects, using color segmentation to isolate objects and using their convex hulls to find vertices (line 2).
+The algorithm then uses the subroutine CreateObjGroups(.) (line 3) to create a set of distinct object groups.
 It loops through center points of objects and creates groups of all objects that are half a gripper width radius away.
 This also includes all single object groups.
 Then, the RankObjGroups(.) subroutine (line 4) ranks the list of object groups by their size.
-The RobustGraspPlanner(.) subroutine (line 6) finds a grasp for the largest object group.
-The grasp is executed and the whole process is repeated until no objects are left on the table or a time limit is reached.
+The RobustGraspPlanner(.) subroutine (line 6) in section \ref{sec:rob-mog-plan} finds a grasp for the largest object group.
+The grasp is executed and the whole process repeats until the table is cleared or a time limit is reached.